Blooms mid- to late spring.

 › Pruning Tips

-- There are many reasons to prune shrubs and trees.
+- There are many reasons to prune shrubs.
 Most are a matter of style or preference rather than need:

 - To control size and shape of plants and maintain a formal design or keep in proportion with companion plants.

-- To keep plants attractive by removing asymmetrical growth or shoots, including "suckers" — shoots that come up from the base of the trunk, often below a graft.
+- To keep plants attractive by removing asymmetrical growth or shoots.

 - To remove dead or damaged branches.

 - To remove rubbing branches and thin out plant center for better air circulation.
-Spreading shrubs may benefit from periodic removal of older stems to maintain vigor and appearance.
+Spreading plants, such as lilacs and red- and yellow-twigged dogwoods, benefit from removal of older stems to maintain vigor and appearance of plants.

-- To remove spent flowers to encourage rebloom and/or tidy plant’s appearance, especially on shrubs.
+- To remove spent flowers to encourage rebloom and/or tidy plant’s appearance.

-- Shaping and clipping needled evergreens, including topiary, is best done in late winter or early spring, before new growth has started, but light trimming can be done during the growing season to maintain plant shape.
+- Shaping and clipping needled evergreens is best done in late winter or early spring, before new growth has started, but light trimming can be done during the growing season to maintain plant shape.
 Severe pruning of these plants should not be attempted without research, as not all types will grow back as expected.